 If you have been accused of any white collar crime in North Carolina, you need to contact an experienced white collar crimes lawyer.

 Accusations of white collar crimes can lead to heavy fines, a tarnished reputation, and even jail time.
 Don’t risk your future.
 Schedule a free consultation with one of our white collar criminal defense attorneys by calling (980) 237-4579.
 We have more than 35 years of combined legal experience, a Board Certified Specialist in both state and federal criminal law, and have helped clients get white collar criminal charges dismissed in the past.

 Attorney Ryan Stump also has experience working as general counsel for a bank.
 By working in-house for a financial institution, Ryan became familiar with common white collar crimes and how investigations take place.
 He also knows how to point out weaknesses in a case against his clients.

 White collar crimes include offenses that focus on receiving an undeserved benefit – usually financial.
 These unlawful gains can include money, personal property, land, or something else of value, such as a business advantage or not being detected after committing another crime.

 Most white collar crimes rely on some form of deceit, such as fake documents, forged signatures, misrepresentations, and outright lies.
 Even though white collar crimes are characteristically financial, rather than violent, does not mean North Carolina takes them any less seriously.

 If you are accused of committing any white collar crime, whatever the type or level, contact a white collar crime attorney as soon as possible.
-At Randall & Stump, PLLC, we are highly experienced in defending against these accusations, whether under North Carolina or federal law.
+At Randall & Stump, Criminal Defense Attorneys, we are highly experienced in defending against these accusations, whether under North Carolina or federal law.